-Virtual reality development and design can be a sizable undertaking, especially for a marketing project.
+Developing and designing a virtual reality experience for a marketing project can be a sizable undertaking.
 It differs widely from developing 2D content such as animations, live videos, websites, apps, and assets for other user interfaces.
-Virtual reality has many unique challenges, and we have 6 tips for making the development and design of VR projects successful.
+Virtual reality (VR) has many unique challenges, and we have six tips for making the development and design of VR projects successful.
 We will also outline some of the challenges that come with creating a VR experience.

 1. The Right Team

 The first step in virtual reality development is assembling a capable team with the right range of experience, skills, and knowledge.
 Marketing strategists ensure the project aligns with the specific marketing goals.
 UI/UX designers create the look and feel, as well as design the user interactions.
 Graphic designers and 3D animators create the graphics and 3D aspects, and developers code and program the experience.